v6ak/qubes-incremental-backup-poc/README.md

 Currently, it is public preview.
 It contains scripts that can:

 * Install the backup storage VM (see install-backup-storage-vm).
-Currently, it is needed to install it after every reboot of the BackupStorageVM, because policy file in /etc/qubes-rpc/ does not survive reboot.
 * Run the backup from dom0 (see backup).

 You might notice that DVM is also involved in the backup process, but no installation script is there.
 That's OK: All scripts needed in the DVM are uploaded automatically after DVM creation.